setu-comp-sci-2025/programme-home-page/unit-2/topic.md

-Semester Two: June - December 2025
+Semester One - January - June 2025